hhu-stups/prolog-jupyter-kernel/README.md

 - `server_logging`: If set to `True`, a log file is created by the Prolog server.
   - The name of the file consists of the implementation ID preceded by `.prolog\_server\_log_`.
-- `implementation_id`: The ID of the Prolog implementation which is used to execute code.
+- `implementation_id`: The ID of the Prolog implementation with which the server is started.
   - In order to use the default SWI- or SICStus Prolog implementation, the ID `swi` or `sicstus` is expected respectively.
 - `implementation_data`: The implementation specific data which is needed to run the Prolog server for code execution.
   - This is required to be a dictionary containing at least an entry for the configured `implementation_id`.